 From dancing tree fairies to the reality of spring fever, there’s more to the March equinox than almost-equal night and day.

-This year, the equinox falls on Tuesday, March 20 at 12:15 p.m.
-Eastern Time … and not a minute too soon.
-That the March equinox signals the first day of Spring – for those in the northern hemisphere; and the first day of winter for those in the south – is a well-known fact.
+For 2020, the equinox falls on Thursday, March 19 at 11:49 pm EDT … and not a minute too soon.
+That the March equinox signals the first day of spring – for those in the northern hemisphere; and the first day of winter for those in the south – is a well-known fact.
 Lesser known are some of the more curious occurrences that the day and impending season have to offer.
 Consider the following.

 This updated article was originally published in 2017.